Standard Chinese phonology: Stress, rhythm and intonation

 This preference for trochaic feet may even result in polysyllabic words in which the foot and word (morpheme) boundaries do not align.
-For example, 'Czechoslovakia' is stressed as 捷克/斯洛/伐克 and 'Yugoslavia' is stressed as 南斯/拉夫, even though the morpheme boundaries are 捷克/斯洛伐克 'Czech[o]/slovak[ia]' and 南/斯拉夫 'South/slav[ia]', respectively.
+For example, 'Czechoslovakia' is stressed as // and 'Yugoslavia' is stressed as /, even though the morpheme boundaries are / 'Czech[o]/slovak[ia]' and / 'South/slav[ia]', respectively.
 The preferred stress pattern also has a complex effect on tone sandhi for the various Chinese dialects.

 This preference for a trochaic metrical structure is also cited as a reason for certain phenomena of word order variation within complex compounds, and for the strong tendency to use disyllabic words rather than monosyllables in certain positions.
 Many Chinese monosyllables have alternative disyllabic forms with virtually identical meaning – see Chinese grammar.

 Another function of voice pitch is to carry intonation.
 Chinese makes frequent use of particles to express certain meanings such as doubt, query, command, etc., reducing the need to use intonation.
 However, intonation is still present in Chinese (expressing meanings rather similarly as in standard English), although there are varying analyses of how it interacts with the lexical tones.
 Some linguists describe an additional intonation rise or fall at the end of the last syllable of an utterance, while others have found that the pitch of the entire utterance is raised or lowered according to the desired intonational meaning.